How to Optimize for Generative AI: The Ultimate Playbook for Visibility

 Understanding How Generative AI Processes Content

+Generative AI selects, summarizes, and cites information across many sources, so visibility depends on clarity, structure, and corroboration rather than single-page rankings.
 Generative AI doesn’t work like traditional search engines and that changes the playbook for visibility.

 Traditional Search vs. AI Answers

 Classic search engines give you a list of 10 blue links.
-Generative AI platforms like ChatGPT or Gemini generate a direct answer or summary by pulling info from multiple sources.
+Generative AI platforms like ChatGPT or Perplexity generate a direct answer or summary by pulling info from multiple sources.
 In SEO, you fight to be the result.
 In GEO, you fight to be part of the result.
 If your brand isn’t among the cited sources, you’re invisible.

 Do keywords still matter, or is it all context?